 Family, friends and colleagues feared the worst.

-More than a month later, the DPR confirmed in a written statement sent to his mother that they were holding Aseyev, Yegor Firsov, a friend and former parliamentarian wrote on Facebook.
-A year later, he surfaced on Rossiya 24 confessing to espionage.
+More than a month later, the DPR confirmed in a written statement sent to his mother that they were holding Aseyev, Yegor Firsov, a friend and former parliamentarian, wrote on Facebook.
+A year later, Aseyev surfaced on Rossiya 24 confessing to espionage.

-Aseyev is being kept in the Isolyatsiya Art Centre, a former factory turned art exhibit turned military base.
-He has been allowed to see only his elderly mother.
-Attempts to reach her were unsuccessful.
+Aseyev is being kept in the Isolyatsiya Art Centre, a former factory turned art exhibit turned military base, according to RFE/RL, and has been allowed to see only his elderly mother.
+Attempts by Capital News Service to reach her were unsuccessful.

-On September 14, 2018 ambassador Toni Frisch or the Organization for Security and Cooperation in Europe visited Aseyev. ”Mr. Aseyev…confirmed to us that he has no major complaints about the place of detention, its medical care and nutrition,” said Matthias Bosshard, political advisor to Firsch.
+On Sept.
+14, Ambassador Toni Frisch of the Organization for Security and Cooperation in Europe, visited Aseyev. ”Mr. Aseyev…confirmed to us that he has no major complaints about the place of detention, its medical care and nutrition,” said Matthias Bosshard, political adviser to Frisch.

-A former professor of Aseyev’s, Ihor Kozlovsky, was detained in 2016 and held in basement prisons throughout Donetsk, although not in the same place as Aseyev.
+A former professor of Aseyev’s, Ihor Kozlovsky, was detained in 2016 and held in basement prisons throughout Donetsk, although not in the same place as Aseyev, the professor said.

 When Kozlovksy was released in 2017, he told the Ukrainian news organization Hromadske that the cells were so small he could barely move, and a hole in the floor served as the bathroom.
 At times he had a sack over his head as interrogators shouted and pointed guns at him.